MatthiasDeFre/pc-renderer/README.md

 * [Pcx (point cloud renderer)](https://github.com/keijiro/Pcx)

 ## Usage
-* The application currently requires the WebRTC client to be started first.
+* The application uses a config file to automatically start the WebRTC application.
+* The config file should be placed in a config directory situated at: [Application.dataPath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html).
+* The peer application should be placed in a peer directory situated at: [Application.dataPath](https://docs.unity3d.com/ScriptReference/Application-dataPath.html).
+* You can find an example of both in the `Àssets` directory.
 * An HMD can be used, the application was tested with a Meta Quest 2 together with the link app.